csci3155/pppl-lab1/README.md

     scala> import jsy.student.Lab1._

-In IntelliJ, you can start a Scala console with the project files available by selecting
+In VS Code, you can start a terminal by going to Terminal -> New Terminal.

-    Tools > Run Scala Console

-However, for quick experimentation in IntelliJ, it is more convenient to use a Scala Worksheet (e.g., `src/scala/jsy/student/Lab1Worksheet.sc`).

 ## ScalaTest